Daylilies have

 resembles a true lily.
 Segments rise from throat in an

-upward pattern with little flare.
+upward fashion with little flare.

 Photo by Brian Mahieu, used